Projects

 Establishing how many collections of Greco-Roman letters exist, and how they are ordered.

-Attic Inscriptions in UK collections
+Attic Inscriptions in UK Collections

 The Tell Nabasha Survey Project